UiPath/uipathcli/README.md

 - `json` (default): HTTP response is rendered as prettified json on standard output.
 The output can be used to pipe into `jq` or other command line utilities which support json.

 - `text`: Fields are tab-separated and rows are outputted on separate lines.
-This output can be easily processed by standard unix tools like `cut`, `grep`, `sort`, etc...
+This output can be easily processed by standard Unix tools like `cut`, `grep`, `sort`, etc...

 In order to switch to text output, you can either set the environment variable `UIPATH_OUTPUT` to `text`, change the setting in your profile or pass it as an argument to the CLI: